smith-chem-wisc/StefanPaper/responses.md

 ### 2

+> The authors do not really address the issue of FDR estimates, even at the PSM level, with respect to modified peptides.
+While the global (dataset-wide) FDR may be accurate, FDR for different subsets of PSMs is expected to vary widely.
+When performing searches such as multi-notch searches, open searches, or searches with many variable modifications or proteogenomic searches, it is important to realize that FDR for subsets of peptides with unusual modifications/mass-shifts or novel peptides will be significantly higher than that for the typical unmodified tryptic peptides.
+Thus, there is a need to perform class-specific (also referred to as group-specific FDR).
+In MSFragger, for example, this is addressed by modeling PSMs using a probability model that separates peptides into groups with different mass shifts.
+This ensures that PSM scores (probabilities) are re-calibrated to take into account the differences in the likelihood of observing a peptide with a particular modification (mass-shift) in the dataset.
+I recommend that the authors discuss this, and if not currently implemented in MetaMorheus, consider this for future work.

 The group FDR is implemented in the multi-notch search, by using notch-specific FDRs.
 Thus, G-PTM-D augmentation is conservative about adding modifications corresponding to exotic/problematic notches.
 MetaMorpheus tsv outputs have a dedicated column called QValueNotch which displays the q-value for the specific notch.

 We amended the manuscript as follows: